javajon/kubernetes-observability/README.md

 ```

-### Start Microservices ###
+### Start microservices ###

-Only the microservice images are deployed to your private registry, the
-services can now start.
-Start the 3 microservice containers by changing to the
-helm directory and running this install:
+Now that microservice images are deployed to the private registry, the services can now start.
+Start the 3 microservice containers by changing to the helm directory and running this install:

 ```
 cd helm